void-linux/void-docs/src/contributing/void-docs/styleguide.md

 ## Links

-Auto links (links with the same title as url) should be use the following
+Auto links (links with the same title as url) should use the following notation:
-notation:

 ```
 <https://www.example.com/>